-- 31. Having considered the positive and negative social impacts that are likely to flow from granting the ETA Application, the Authority is satisfied that the overall social impact of granting the ETA Application would not be detrimental to the well-being of the local and broader communities. - 32.
-The Authority is also satisfied that the other legislative criteria for the granting of an ETA Application have been met. - 33.
-Accordingly, the Authority has decided to grant the ETA Application under section 45 and 53 of the Act, authorising the Hotel to trade until: - a) 2:00 AM, Monday to Saturday, and - b) 12:00 AM, Sunday.
+- 28. Nevertheless, having considered the positive and negative social impacts that are likely to flow from granting the ETA, as well as the Applicant's efforts to mitigate the potential associated risks, the Authority has determined that the overall social impact of granting the ETA would be detrimental to the well-being of the local and broader communities. - 29.
+Accordingly, the Authority has decided to refuse the application under section 48 and 49 of the Act.